The art of replacing long lambdas II: llamas vs. anaphorics in dash and xht

 (-map-indexed (lambda (index item) index) '(a b c)) => '(0 1 2) (--map-indexed it-index '(a b c)) ;; these work, but are longer (-map-indexed (##prog2 _%2 %1) '(a b c)) (-map-indexed (##prog1 %1 _%2) '(a b c))

-When using llama, backquotes need to be replaced with list
+When using llama, backquotes may need to be replaced

 (funcall (lambda (y) `(2 ,y)) 3) => '(2 3) (funcall (-cut list 2 <>) 3) (funcall (##list 2 %) 3) ;; so -cut would work here, but it'd also need to be expanded as list